 What are the barriers to participation for building owners and property managers?

 What are conversion rates between marketing and outreach and customer participation?
 How long does project participation take?

+Navigant is conducting an on-line survey of Peoples Gas 2019 mail distributed self-install efficiency kit recipients.
+The survey will collect recipient responses on installation in-service rates and satisfaction.

 Evaluation Approach